Bon Dimanche: supporting the agroecological transition of the dairy industry

 Sincerely committed to sustainable agriculture, the cooperative's specifications go far beyond the requirements of organic certification, with

-By contracting directly with the farms in the network, Bon Dimanche wanted to set up a complete, functional logistics system for each micro-dairy within a maximum radius of 150 km.
+By directly setting up contracts with the farms in the network, Bon Dimanche aims to implement a complete, functional logistics system for each micro-dairy within a maximum radius of 150 km.

-This local scheme makes it possible to eliminate the vast majority of long logistical flows responsible for an average of 50% of greenhouse gas emissions from agri-food transport, and to calmly consider the transition of "last mile" logistics to electric power and soft mobility (isothermal cargo bikes, etc.).
+This local scheme makes it possible to eliminate the vast majority of long logistical flows responsible for an average of 50% of greenhouse gas emissions from agri-food transport, and to approach the transition of 'last mile' logistics to electric power and soft mobility (isothermal cargo bikes, etc.) in a serene way.

-Finally, since last year, Biolait milk has joined the the Bio Equitable label in Francelabel, guaranteeing a fair price for producers.
+Finally, since last year, Biolait milk has joined the Bio Equitable label in France label, guaranteeing a fair price for producers.

 What's more, 100% of the ingredients used in the North-South trade, such as cocoa and coffee (5% of supplies by volume), are certified fair trade by Biopartenaire, Max Havelaar or Fair For Life.